JustGoodOldHaroldHere/PlexConfiguration/PlexDrive.md

 WantedBy=default.target
 ```

-It is suggested for the first run to NOT use the service and run in a window to go through initial config for obtaining a client ID and secret [See Rclone.md](/Rclone.md)
+It is suggested for the first run to NOT use the service and run in a window to go through initial config for obtaining a client ID and secret [See Rclone.md](/Rclone.md) on how to get a Client ID and Secret
 ```
 /usr/bin/plexdrive mount -c /root/.plexdrive -o allow_other /mnt/plexdrive
 ```